gemma-butcher/ms4/README.md

 ### Mobile Testing
 - I tested the site personally on my Apple iphone16 device, going through the pages and proceses, checking buttons, functions, checking out, etc.
 - The site was sent to friends and relatives for them to follow the same process.
 They have tested on their devices, including android.
-- Chrome was utilised to inspect the site in mobile format, going through the pages and functions.
+- Chrome Dev Tools was utilised to inspect the site in mobile format, going through the pages and functions.

 ### Desktop Testing
 - The site was developed on a Chromebook and, as such, the majority of testing occurred on Chrome.